romana/romana/containerize/README.md

 #### Optional settings

 - `--romana-root`: The full HTTP address of the root service.
-Default: none, address discovered from service environment variables"
+Default: none, address discovered from service environment variables
 - `--interface`: The interface to use for detecting the host's address.
 Default: eth0
 - `--nat`: Permit pods to reach other networks with NAT (Network Address Translation).
 Default: true
 - `--nat-interface`: The interface traffic will route through when NAT is required.
 Defaults to `--interface` if specified, or eth0 if unspecified